askableorg/technical-test/README.md

 # Askable Technical Test

-Welcome to Askable Technical Test 🚀 This test is consisted of two parts
+Welcome to Askable Technical Test 🚀 This test consists of two parts

 1. Build a minimal online marketplace application
-2. Improve interactive performance of users list view
+2. Improve interactive performance of a large list

 ## Technical notes